THE JOSHUA SCHOOL

 Executive Program Director

 Kristen Kaiser joined TJS in 2015 as Director of Operations, and recently became Executive Program Director.
 She is responsible for working closely with the Executive Director and Director of Finance in overseeing operations, programming and budget at the three TJS campuses.
 Kristen serves as LEND Family Discipline Director at JFK Partners, UC Denver School of Medicine, teaching and mentoring multidisciplinary professionals on disability and the family experience.
-There she spent the past 10 years in autism research, developing and implementing family support programming for families newly diagnosed with autism spectrum disorder.
-Currently Kristen holds a BA in English from University of California, Santa Barbara and an MLA in English and American Literature from Harvard University Extension School.
-She is currently completing a Masters in Public Health at the Colorado School of Public Health.
+There she spent the past 11 years in autism research, developing and implementing family support programming for families newly diagnosed with autism spectrum disorder.
+Currently Kristen holds a Masters in Public Health from the UC School of Medicine, BA in English from University of California, Santa Barbara and an MLA in English and American Literature from Harvard University Extension School.

 Program Director (Englewood)